jase-4/Number_Guesser/README.md

 # Number_Guesser
-A GUI for Window that guesses the number a User has drawn using Machine Learning
+A GUI for Windows that guesses the number a user has drawn using Machine Learning.